nest/nest-simulator/doc/guides/index.rst

 .. toctree::
     :maxdepth: 1
-    :caption: Guide to NEST 3.0
+    :caption: Transition guides to NEST 3.0

     nest2_to_nest3/nest2_to_nest3_overview
     nest2_to_nest3/nest2_to_nest3_detailed_transition_guide